meln1k/like-o-meter/README.md

 # Like-O-Meter

-just for fun. for vk api learning purpose
+just for fun and vk api learning purpose